Venus of Willendorf PendantRegular price 89.00 €

 Radiating femininity and body positivity, this pendant is inspired by the paleolithic Venus of Willendorf figurine.
 Venus figurines, a recurring motif in prehistoric art, featured rounded female bodies with exaggerated anatomical features.
 Some sculptures have intricate hairstyles like the Venus of Willendorf’s cornrow braids, and most have small heads and no facial features.
 Their cultural purpose is unknown, but they could have been religious objects, fertility symbols, or artistic self-portraits.
 Discovered in 1908 by a construction worker during excavations near the village of Willendorf, Austria, the Venus of Willendorf figurine is made of limestone and stands 11 cm (4.3 in) tall.
 Based on stratigraphic analysis of the rock where she was discovered, her age is estimated at 29,500 years BCE.
 She is now on display at the Natural History Museum of Vienna (@nhmwien).

 The pendant is 1.9 cm (0.75 inches) long below the loop.

-The pendant is 3D printed in solid sterling silver, 14K rose gold plated brass or 14K gold plated brass (shown) and finished with a sterling silver, rose gold-plated silver or gold-plated silver anchor chain to match.
+The pendant is 3D printed in solid sterling silver, 14K rose gold plated brass,14K gold plated brass, or bronze and finished with a sterling silver, rose gold-plated silver or gold-plated silver anchor chain to match.

 For more information on the Venus of Willendorf, check out this blog post: Paleolithic Figurative Art as Jewelry